akkupy/Homelab/README.md

 ## Post OS Installation

+Connect the SD Card into the Raspberry PI 4 and assemble the pi inside its case and attach the heat sink and fan.

+Connect the Raspbbery pi into the network using Ethernet(Recommended) or WiFi.

 SSH into the pi using the raspberrypi.local hostname or the corresponding ip address of pi given by the Router/DHCP server.

 Update and Upgrade the raspberry pi using the code below